 Ok, so full disclosure, I might be a major nerd.
 But, I just appreciate how you’re never too old or too young to expand upon your education.
 However, having just received two Ivy League degrees, I don’t have the money or time to pursue any more degrees at the moment.

-The classes that the 92nd Street Y offers are probably underutilized—from calligraphy to flamenco to CPR to hip-hop, they offer every kind of classes you can think of.
+The classes that the 92nd Street Y offers are probably underutilized—from calligraphy to flamenco to CPR to hip-hop, they offer every kind of class of activities in NYC you can think of.
 The classes are super affordable, and they have various schedules so you can fit them in whatever kind of lifestyle you have.

 7. Check Out an Alternative Movie/Performing Arts Theater